Tokenization Strategy

 Private Credit Tokenization Eligibility Framework

-- Defined structured asset inclusion criteria, jurisdictional boundaries, and exposure thresholds.
+- Defined structured asset inclusion criteria, jurisdictional boundaries, counterparty restrictions, and exposure thresholds.

-- Served executive committee, treasury, and risk leadership.
+- Served executive committee, treasury, credit risk, compliance, and legal stakeholders.

 - Enabled disciplined pilot authorization and prevented capital drift.